Applying for a Blue Badge

 Your child is under 3 and needs to be close to a vehicle

-You'll need to explain that you have to be close to a vehicle to either:
+When you apply, you'll need to explain that you have to be close to a vehicle to either:

 - transport medical equipment